letrezdraw/AIST/Documentation.md

 ---

-## 7. 🧩 How to Add a New Skill
+## 7. 🧩 How to Add New Skills

-While a full skill system is not yet implemented, the architecture is designed for it.
-Here is the planned approach for adding new skills:
+The foundation for a powerful skill system is already in place.
+The `aist/skills/dispatcher.py` uses the LLM to select an action, and the `aist/skills/skill_loader.py` can already discover skills.
+Here is how you would add and use a new skill within the current architecture:

-**1. Create the Skill Function:**
+**1. Create the Skill File:**

-*   Create a new file in the `skills/` directory (e.g., `system_skills.py`).
+*   Create a new Python file in the `aist/skills/` directory (e.g., `system.py`).
-*   Define a simple Python function that performs the desired action and returns a string result.
-Use the `@aist_skill` decorator.
+*   Import the `@aist_skill` decorator and apply it to your function.
+The function's docstring is crucial, as it's what the LLM uses to understand the skill's purpose.

     ```python
-    # In skills/system_skills.py
+    # In aist/skills/system.py
+    import os
     from .skill_loader import aist_skill

     @aist_skill
     def open_application(app_name: str) -> str:
-        """Opens a specified application by name."""
+        """Opens a specified application by its name or path."""
         try:
             os.startfile(app_name)
             return f"Successfully opened {app_name}."